ultrasonic/ultrasonic/README.md

 We currently don't have that much time to spend developing Subsonic, so any contributions or active developers are always welcomed.

+### BIG FAT WARNING

+At this moment all new features and enhancements are blocked by #79, this means that no new PR will be accepted until this issue is closed.
+Obviously any PR to fix #79 are welcomed and celebrated.

 ## Download

 App is available to download at following stores: